raghadobeidat24/Language-Detection-from-Speech-Task/README.md

 It contains several configuration files that extract prosodic features, PLP features, MFCC features and Chroma features.
 In this project we have extracted 6551 features using emo_large configuration(config/emo large.conf).
 The output is a csv file features for every audio file.

+The dataset voice featrues are available on ggogledrive link https://drive.google.com/file/d/1EaSHd1nUxPykW5l1d4K4OTxzPOWiJZsc/view?usp=sharing did not upload it on repository due to size of the file